saturneric/GpgFrontend-Manual/src/content/docs/advanced/module-controller.md

 :::caution[Some features disappear with their module]

-Turning off a module removes what it does.
+Turning off a module removes the features it provides.
 Switch off the key server module, for example, and the **Key Servers** page vanishes from Settings, along with key server search and publishing.